 A Doctor’s Take on Essential Oils

-Essential oils are all the rage these days.
+Essential oils are all the rage.
 You know the ones I’m talking about.
-In fact, you’ve probably been invited to a product party where colorful vials with expensive price tags promise a wide range of health benefits.
+In fact, you’ve probably been invited to a product party where little vials with expensive price tags promise a wide range of health benefits.
 You’ve also heard the stories.
 Essential oils cure warts and ear infections.
-They sooth rashes and bellyaches.
-They help kids sleep and improve attention.
+They soothe rashes and bellyaches.
+They reduce fever and fight the common cold.
 Virtually any ailment you suffer has a corresponding dose of liquid magic.

 You’ve probably also wondered if essential oils really work.
 Are they safe?
 And is buying into the movement a waste of money or an effective use of a natural remedy?

 Essential oils aren’t really oils in the true sense of the word.
 They are complex mixtures of aromatic compounds extracted from plant material.
 They have distinct odors, poor solubility in water (a trait they share with true oils), and are extracted from plants by distillation and cold pressing.
 Common examples include lavender, peppermint, tea tree and eucalyptus, but you’ll find hundreds more.

 The U.S. Food and Drug Administration (FDA) classifies essential oils as food supplements, not drugs.
 This means producers of essential oils are not allowed to market the compounds as medicine.
 In fact, they must clearly state the product is “not intended to diagnose, treat, cure or prevent any disease.”
 According to the Dietary Supplemental Health and Education Act of 1994, this classification also means the FDA is not allowed to regulate the sale or use of essential oils unless they can prove a particular product poses a serious threat.